mtkfolger/Work-Day-Scheduler/README.md

 # DayPlanner
-This repository is for the Day Planner application, where users can save events for each hour of the day
+This repository is for the Work Day Scheduler application, where users can save events for each hour of the work day.